mephistolist/godev/README.md

 ```
 echo "P@55w0rd" | sudo -S whoami
 ```
+However, this can be configured more easily in the inventory files.
+Comments can also be used in commands.txt with '#' as well.

 If you need to run an entire script or binary as root, you may just add the sudo password in your inventory file to use with the -s option.
 Or if no password is used with sudo, you can run it as a normal user to copy it to the /tmp folder on a remote server.
 Then add something the following to commands.txt and run it this way:
 ```
 sudo /tmp/my_super_script.sh